7+ years writing insurance and personal finance content

 Bankrate at a glance

-Bankrate was originally known as the Bank Rate Monitor, a print publication, in 1976.
-Since then, Bankrate has evolved into a personal finance website that offers money advice, financial product reviews, and money management tools to assist people in making optimal financial decisions.
+Bankrate was originally known as the Bank Rate Monitor, a print publication that began in 1976.
+Since then, Bankrate has evolved into a personal finance website that offers money advice, financial product reviews, and money-management tools to assist people in making optimal financial decisions.

 The website offers information on almost every personal finance topic under the sun, including sections on credit cards, mortgages, personal loans, investing, home equity, credit scores, and insurance.